RajithR2002/Rajith-Portfolio/README.md

-# My portfolio
+# Rajith Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A personal portfolio built with React to showcase my projects, skills, and experience through a clean design.

 ## Available Scripts